BU-ISCIII/BU-ISCIII/docs/Viralrecon-service.md

     $ bu-isciii scratch --direction service_to_scratch SRVCNMXXX.X

 Once finished, move to the newly copied service folder in scratch (its mounted path in scratch_tmp) `/data/bi/scratch_tmp/bi/`.
-Access the `/ANALYSIS` folder and at this point, you will need to launch the pipeline once for each host successively.
+Access the `ANALYSIS` folder and at this point, you will need to launch the pipeline once for each host successively.
 Access the folder of the first existing host (e.g., `YYYYMMDD_ANALYSIS01_METAGENOMIC_HUMAN`).

 Check the lablog and execute it.